Tiger fans turn Las Vegas into a sea of purple and gold

 A lot of LSU fans have not forgotten that so-called “Paper National Championship” that USC Claimed In 2003, the same year the Tigers raised the BCS trophy.

 "LSU versus USC in 2003.
 Man, it's been waiting for 20 years.
 LSU, USC, Reggie Bush, Justin Vincent.
-You come to Vegas for this one time thing, and it is something you got to take advantage of."
+You come to Vegas for this one-time thing, and it is something you got to take advantage of."

 Trending News